 Used for high-efficiency integrated circuits and power transistors, GaN is a great solution for high-power transistors that operate at high temperatures.
 In fact, recent studies show that GaN technology underpins designs that are far more efficient than their silicon alternatives.

 Looking ahead to the future

-Always on the cutting edge, LatticeGear founders Janet Teshima and know that fast, clean scribing tools are vital factors for accurate sample preparation.
-For close on ten years, they have been streamlining wafer workflows while maintaining high levels of accuracy.
-Always thinking out of the box, the chances are high that they can design perfect solutions for substrate scribing and cleaving issues.
-So why not check out what they have to offer, at (503) 828-0040?
+Always on the cutting edge, LatticeGear founder Janet Teshima knows that fast, clean scribing tools are vital factors for accurate sample preparation.
+For close on ten years, LatticeGear has been streamlining wafer workflows while maintaining high levels of accuracy.
+Always thinking out of the box, the chances are high that perfect process for substrate scribing and cleaving issues can be developed.
+So why not check out and see what LatticeGear has to offer, at (503) 828-0040?